johjeff/psql_training/README.md

+# Learning PostgreSQL #

-#Learning PostgreSQL - training resources and DBs for ie Coursera#
+Training resources and DBs for ie Coursera #